A Note on the Word Sankalpa

 kalpa — meaning to shape, form, or bring into being

-Taken together, sankalpa points toward a unified or coherent forming… a resolve that gathers the mind, heart, and direction of practice into alignment.
+Taken together, sankalpa points toward a unified, coherent form… a resolve that gathers the mind, heart, and direction of practice into alignment.

 This is why sankalpa is not a wish, affirmation, or personal preference.
 It is not about declaring what you want from practice.
 It is about how you are orienting yourself within it.